rubenmathew24/GameFolder/README.md

 This skin assumes you already have Rainmeter, GameHub 2 by not-Finch, its required plugins installed

 Create A GameHub Folder Skin:
-  - Simply duplicate the GameHub 2 skin directory in your Rainmeter folder or use the provided .rmskin file
+  - Download the provided .rmskin file
+  - Run the .rmskin file and install
-  - Rename the copy to "GameHUB - Folder"
+  - Rename the skin in your Skins folder to "GameHUB - Folder"
     - I'll refer to this as the folder directory

 Steps to set up a Folder: